MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 - Main module (`LineCableModels`) reexports from submodules.
 - Submodules (`DataModel`, `Materials`, etc.) handle their own exports.
 - Maximum nesting depth is 3 levels (parent → child → grandchild).
-- Documentation is maintained at all levels using DocStringExtensions.
+- Documentation is maintained at all levels using `DocStringExtensions`.

 ### Code navigation